 Consideration of the molecular mechanisms for replication, gene expression and regulation of development.
+Recent Term(s) Offered: None

 BIOL 568 Advanced Microbiology 3 Hours

 Study of microbial metabolic and genetic diversity, phylogeny and evolution, and ecology, including a consideration of research methodologies applicable to microorganisms.
 Lecture, three hours; laboratory, two hours.